-The number of groundfish assessments reviewed per panel should ideally be two, except in extraordinary circumstances if the SSC and NMFS agree that it is advisable, feasible, and/or necessary.
-If a STAR Panel reviews only one assessment, the panel chair should schedule the meeting to give the STAT adequate time to respond to requests for additional analyses/information.
-When separate assessments are conducted at the sub-stock level by different STATs (e.g., black rockfish in 2015), each assessment is considered an independent full assessment for review purposes.
-Contested assessments, in which alternative assessments are brought forward by competing STATs using different modeling approaches, would typically require additional time (and/or panel members) to review adequately, and should be scheduled accordingly.
-While contested assessments are likely to be rare, they can be accommodated within the STAR process.
+The number of groundfish assessments reviewed per panel should ideally be two, except in extraordinary circumstances if the SSC and NMFS agree that it is advisable, feasible, and/or necessary taking into account multiple area assessments per species or potential for data-moderate assessments in the STAR panel.
+If a STAR Panel reviews only one assessment, the panel chair should schedule the meeting to give the STAT adequate time to respond to requests for additional analyses/ information.
+When separate assessments are conducted on the same the stock or substock level by dissenting different STATs members or other analysts (e.g., black rockfish in 2015), each assessment is considered an independent full assessment for review purposes.
+Attempts should be made to resolve disputes through analysis of alternative model scenarios or sensitivity analyses where possible to avoid duplication of efforts or inadvertent discrepancies in implementation of separate models.
+Contested assessments, in which alternative assessments are brought forward by competing STATs using different modeling approaches and assumptions, would typically require additional time (and/or panel members) to review adequately, and should be scheduled accordingly.
+Historically, the occurrence of contested assessments have been rare, however, there are mechanisms in place to accommodate them within the STAR process.

 During interim periods, new data collection efforts, research surveys, and/or analytical methods in support of stock assessments may be reviewed through the Council's Methodology Review Process for Groundfish and Coastal Pelagic Species (Council Operating Procedures 25 and 26).
 This process provides an independent peer review process of new methods in advance of the STAR Panel process to ensure the best scientific information available is used in stock assessments.
-The SSC's decisions and guidelines are documented in methodology review panel reports and used to inform the 2021 Accepted Practices Guidelines for Groundfish Stock Assessments that will be developed by the SSC in early 2021.
+The SSC's decisions and guidelines are documented in methodology review panel reports and used to inform the 2023 Accepted Practices Guidelines for Groundfish Stock Assessments that will be developed by the SSC in Summer of 2022.
 The Guidelines are intended to provide groundfish STATs with default approaches they should use for dealing with certain stock assessment data and modeling issues.
 STATs may diverge from the Guidelines if they provide adequate justification for doing so.
 Accepted practices endorsed by the SSC should not be re-evaluated during STAR Panel, unless there have been changes in the approach or method previously reviewed, or under other extenuating circumstances.